 But pies themselves?
 I don’t know.
 I feel like it’s a two-fer that can go wrong – both the filling and the dough need to be great, right?

-It’s an all butter dough made with cold water – no vodka here – and now that I’ve seen the super flakey results of this dough, you’ll never be able to convince me that shortening in pie dough is better.
+It’s an all butter dough made with cold water – no vodka here – and contains just 4 ingredients (plus water).
+And now that I’ve seen the super flakey results of this easy pie dough, you’ll never be able to convince me that shortening in pie dough is better.